denisrosset/symdpoly/docs/src/main/tut/docs/installation.md

 We wrote SDP data description files for SDPA (chsh.dat-s), Mosek (chsh.cbf) and SeDuMi (chsh.sedumi.mat)
 ```

-NB: older versions of Ammonite (until version 1.6.4) used to send [usage statistics to Google Analytics by default](https://github.com/lihaoyi/Ammonite/issues/607).
-See below for an alternative.
+NB: older versions of Ammonite (until version 1.6.4) used to send [usage statistics to Google Analytics by default](https://github.com/lihaoyi/Ammonite/issues/607), with a possibility to opt-out (`--no-remote-logging`).

 ## Using SymDPoly as part of a Scala project (SBT)